 Grounding

-For most high-speed PCB designs, it’s impossible to trace all interfaces on one layer.
-Therefore, you’ll need the help of vias to transfer traces to multiple layers.
-However, there are specific rules that govern this process.
+For most high-speed PCB designs, tracing all interfaces on one layer is impossible.
+Therefore, you’ll need to transfer traces to multiple layers using Vias.
+However, specific rules govern this process.

-- Your designs must have the same GND polygon potential on all layers, especially near the signal vias.
+• Your designs must have the same GND polygon potential on all layers, especially near the signal vias.
 We call these GND vias stitching vias, and they need to be as close to the GND polygon as possible.
-Plus, sticking to this rule will ensure all high-speed traces have the same GND reference.
+Sticking to this rule will ensure all high-speed traces have the same GND reference.

 Crosstalk